Maldives at 'high risk' of external, overall debt distress, says IMF - www.lokmattimes.com

 Maldives at "high risk" of external, overall debt distress, says IMF

-Male [Maldives], February 7 : Amid rising fiscal deficits and public debt, Maldives remains at a "high risk" of ...
+Male [Maldives], February 8 : Amid rising fiscal deficits and public debt, Maldives remains at "high risk" of external ...

-Male [Maldives], February 7 : Amid rising fiscal deficits and public debt, Maldives remains at a "high risk" of external and overall debt distress, the International Monetary Fund (IMF) said in its report.
+Male [Maldives], February 8 : Amid rising fiscal deficits and public debt, Maldives remains at "high risk" of external and overall debt distress, the International Monetary Fund (IMF) said in its report.

 This comes after an IMF mission led by Piyaporn Sodsriwiboon visited Male from January 23-February 6 to discuss recent economic developments and the country's policy priorities.